jamespfennell/xz/README.md

 ## License

-All files in this repository, except Alice In Wonderland, are original and are released under the MIT license.
+All files in the lzma/src tree are copied from the upstream lzma2 repository and are in the public domain.
 Alice In Wonderland is used for testing only, and is in the public domain.
-Building the package involves pulling in C files from the upstream repository
-    via the Git submodule at `lzma/upstream`.
-These C files are all in the public domain.
+All other files in the repository are released under the MIT license.